 First, the tooth is reshaped to specific dimensions.
-Then, an impression of your teeth will be taken by biting onto a material that feels similar to Playdough for a few minutes.
+Then, an impression of your teeth will be taken by biting on a material that feels similar to playdough for a few minutes.
 The dentist will construct a temporary crown for you.
 This will be placed on your tooth with temporary cement.
-The impression will be sent to a dental laboratory where the dental crown is fabricated.
+The impression will be sent to a dental laboratory, where the dental crown is fabricated.
 Some sensitivity may be experienced if the tooth is not root canal treated.
-As the crown is only temporary, extra care must be taken during eating, brushing and flossing.
+As the crown is only temporary, extra care must be taken during eating, brushing, and flossing.

 Finally, the temporary crown will be removed.
-The tooth is cleaned, and the dental crown will be fitted in and checked.
-Some minor adjustments of the bite may be necessary.
+The tooth is cleaned, and the dental crown will be fitted and checked.
+Some minor adjustments to the bite may be necessary.
 A small X-ray may also be taken.
-If satisfactory, this crown will be cemented in place with an extremely strong cement.
+If satisfactory, this crown will be cemented in place with extremely strong cement.

 The difference between a crown and a veneer is how much tooth it covers.
 Crowns tend to encase the entire tooth.
 In contrast, veneers only cover the front surface.
 Commonly used for aesthetic reasons, veneers offer minimal protection as compared to crowns.
 They are usually placed on teeth whose underlying tooth structure is healthy and strong.

 It is necessary when a tooth has broken down due to the following reasons: